fesmc/Chion.jl/README.md

 ### Optional Runtime Dependencies

 - GPU runs require a working CUDA environment that `CUDA.jl` can use.
-- MAR workflows require HDF5/NetCDF input files.
+- File-backed prescribed workflows require prepared HDF5/NetCDF forcing files.
 - If `libnetcdf` is not on the default library path, set `NETCDF_LIB` explicitly.

 The existing launch scripts assume modules such as `julia`, `hdf5`, `netcdf-c`, and optionally `cuda`.